Zurich City university district

 Renovating properties

 In the last few years and over the next few years, ETH Zurich had focussed or will focus on renovating properties in the centre of Zurich.
-For example, the machine laboratory and, from summer 2021, the forecourt of the main building and the parking hall below it.
+For example, the machine laboratory or the main building of ETH.

 Re-using buildings as living space